 A Glimpse into the future at Nolke Opticians

-OrCam MyEye is a vision device reads text, recognises people and machine learns via an internal database, and Nolke Opticians is the only practice in Ireland to stock this ground-breaking technology.
+OrCam MyEye is a wearable device, for people who are blind or visually impaired, that reads text, recognises faces, identifies products & more.
+Nolke Opticians is the only practice in Ireland to stock this ground-breaking technology.

-The device allows someone with a visual impairment to access any printed text on any surface wherever they are, using a combination of a camera, advanced computer vision and machine learning, and a small speaker.
+The device allows someone with a visual impairment to access any printed text on any surface wherever they are, using a combination of a camera, advanced computer vision, artificial intelligence and a small speaker.

 “The device works in a very simple, gesture-based way.” explains Kjell Nolke, founder/owner of Nolke Opticians, “The wearer points to whatever it is they want to “see” or read, and the MyEye device takes a photograph.
 Sophisticated software processes what is in front of it and then, in the case of text, reads it back to the user.
 What’s more, it can also recognise friends’ faces, so it can alert the user as they approach.”